 Over time, Paul has built his brand as a technical consultant in research and development of innovations, and he has inspired a number of innovators to launch start-ups that solve the most pressing global challenges.

-Emmanuel briefly volunteered with the Faculty of Computing and Informatics Sciences from 2013 to 2015 as a Tutorial Assistant, supporting the Computer Engineering and Information Technology Program and thereafter with Global Health Collaborative before venturing into electronics applications design and development at CAMTech Uganda.
+He obtained his undergraduate training in Computer Engineering from Mbarara University of Science and Technology (MUST), and briefly volunteered with the Faculty of Computing and Informatics from 2013 to 2015 as a Tutorial Assistant, supporting the Computer Engineering and Information Technology Program.

 Dr Francis Bajunirwe – Medical Mentor